lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **4 Desktop apps**
 ------------------

 BunsenLabs contains a bunch of apps you can install via the Openbox menu.
+Let's run thru the list.

 **4.1 Internet browser**